Skip to content

 Registration Expand answer

 Each student is responsible for proper registration each semester via LionPATH.
-A student must be registered for at least nine credits each semester (excluding the summer semester) to maintain full-time student status.
-In situations where the total number of credits derived from formal coursework does not equal nine and a student needs to be registered full time, additional required credits are secured by registering for an appropriate number of credits of BMS 596 Individual Studies (Year 1), or BMS 600 Thesis Research (Year 2 until graduation).
+Unless required by their visa status, MS students do not need to be registered as full-time students and thus can register for only courses in which they will receive a letter grade (for example, BMS 502, 503, and 504 in the first Fall semester).
+For an MS student who must be registered full time due to their visa status, when the total number of credits from formal coursework does not equal 9, additional required credits are secured by registering for an appropriate number of credits of BMS 596 Individual Studies (Year 1), or BMS 600 Thesis Research (Year 2 until graduation).

 The required courses for the five curricular tracks during the first two years of the MS program, with the typical time for taking each course, are visible here.
 Courses in the first year are chosen in consultation with the Program Chair, appropriate Director, and/or the First-Year Adviser.
 Courses in the second year are chosen in consultation with the thesis adviser and/or thesis committee members.